doomedramen/autopwn/src/tests/e2e/README.md

 When adding new tests:

 1. Choose the appropriate directory based on functionality
-2. Follow the existing patterns and naming conventions
+2. Use `TestHelpers.loginWithSession()` for authentication
-3. Use `TestHelpers` for common operations
+3. Follow the existing patterns and naming conventions
 4. Add proper assertions and error handling
-5. Update this README if adding new test categories
+5. Test both positive and negative scenarios
-6. Test both positive and negative scenarios
+6. Ensure tests are isolated and don't depend on each other
-7. Ensure tests are isolated and don't depend on each other
+7. Update this README if adding new test categories

 For questions about the test suite, refer to the Playwright documentation or the existing test files for examples.